 My temporary stay back ‘home’ in the UK is taking longer than I envisaged.
+But I’ve been an expat a long, long time.
 Some days I crave Delhi sunshine, at other times I miss Antwerp’s fashion scene and I often dream about the clean air of Lausanne.

 OK, yes, we’re on a downward path to Brexit but all is not lost just yet.
 Right now I’m really enjoying the UK… and particularly these things.

 - Proper printed newspapers I can read without searching on reverso.net until the news is out of date.

 - Woolly jumpers on a summer’s evening (you’ll only get this if you’ve lived in Angola / somewhere equally hot).How I feel in a cosy jumper.
 Photo by Fairy Heart ♥

 - The way everyone strips off too many layers of clothing (and the accompanying stiff upper lip) at the first sight of sunshine.
 Ten degrees?
 Bikini time!

 - Picnics.
 Come rain or shine, elaborate or easy as pie (or sandwiches).Photo by AMELIA SPEED